 Because even those who’ve long refused to admit the obvious have no choice.
-It was Wimbledon where Federer lost so emphatically on Wednesday -- Wimbledon, with the memory of seven championships and the grass he loves, Wimbledon without Rafa lurking, Wimbledon with 116th-ranked Sergiy Stakhovsky, who had never beaten a top-10 player, standing in his way.
-Wimbledon is where the faithful were sure that Federer would regain his magic touch.
-He did it just last year, and the title shot him back up to No. 1.
-If not here, then where?
+It was Wimbledon where Federer lost so emphatically on Wednesday—Wimbledon with the memory of seven championships and the grass he loves, Wimbledon without Rafa lurking, Wimbledon with a pigeon named Sergei Stakovsky, who had never beaten a top-ten player, standing in his way.
+Wimbledon is where the faithful were sure that Federer would regain his magic touch: He did it just last year, and the title shot him back up to No. 1.
+If not here, where?

 Now he’s lost.
 And it can’t be chalked up to Black Wednesday.
 It can’t be chalked up to dodgy courts.
-It can’t be chalked up, even, to an off day.
-“Didn’t feel any different today, like I felt something coming,” he said afterward.
+It can’t be chalked up, even, to an off-day.
+“Didn’t feel any different today, like I felt something coming,” he said after.
 No, Federer didn’t play badly.
-He just was a step slow, a millisecond late all match, as he had been all year.
-His final backhand fluttered and fell like a wounded dove.
+He just was a step slow, a millisecond late all match as he had been all year: His final backhand fluttered and fell like a wounded dove.
 He’ll be 32 in August.
 He looked puzzled.
-He hadn’t looked puzzled -- not at Wimbledon, not like that, not even when losing to Rafael Nadal -- since he became the Roger Federer that reached 36 straight Grand Slam quarterfinals.
+He hadn’t looked puzzled—not at Wimbledon, not like that, not even when losing to Rafael Nadal—since he became Roger Federer.

 Do you know how we know?
 Because we watch tennis players like we watch no other athletes.
 Golfers walk in and out of camera view.
 Boxers fight a few times a year, for less than an hour.
-But we fixate on tennis players year-round, for three and four hours at a time, staring as they serve and towel and sit and drink, ponder and frown, cry and look puzzled.
+But we fixate on tennis players year-round, three and four hours at a time, stare as they serve and towel and sit and drink, ponder and frown, cry and look puzzled.
 It used to seem odd that the first question asked when people found out I cover tennis was about a player’s sex life, but it makes sense.
-Stare at someone long enough, and you can’t help but wonder about it all: Parents, religion, fashion sense, politics, tipping.
-Out of that calculus springs interest, then fandom, and then -- for the very rare player -- an investment verging on the religious.
+Stare at someone long enough, and you can’t help but wonder about it all: Parents, religion, fashion-sense, politics, tipping.
+Out of that calculus springs interest, then fandom, and then – for the very rare player—an investment verging on the religious.

 Federer has been that player for a decade now.
 Nadal has millions of devotees, and Andy Murray and Novak Djokovic have their share.
-But the most telling part of David Foster Wallace’s 2006 essay may be its title, “Federer as Religious Experience," because no other player is so often compared to a deity.
-There have been banners flown reading, “If tennis is a religion then Roger Federer is its God;" there are hats that say, “In Roger We Trust."
-In 2007, a Wimbledon church felt the need to post a signboard message reminding, “God Made Roger Federer.”
+But the most telling part of David Foster Wallace’s 2006 essay may be its title, “Federer as Religious Experience”, because no other player is so often compared to a deity.
+There have been banners flown reading, “If tennis is a religion then Roger Federer is its God”; there are hats that say, “In Roger We Trust”.
+In 2007 a Wimbledon church felt the need to post a signboard message reminding, “God Made Roger Federer.”
 It didn’t take.
-“There’s a bumper sticker in India, which says, ‘Sorry God, I worship Federer,'" said commentator Vijay Amritraj.
+“There’s a bumper-sticker in India, which says, ‘Sorry God, I worship Federer’,” says commentator Vijay Amritraj.

 “It’s amazing, but he has left that kind of impression with people.
 That’s why when he loses, like he did here, it’s hard for people to take.”

 Federer is not the first to inspire such devotion.
-There has always been a subset of greats who bring something beyond winning, a quality that allows writers to use words like “ineffable” and “sublime."
-Even the most jaded players and journalists get that same dreamy look when talking about Lew Hoad or Ken Rosewall or Evonne Goolagong; Martina Navratilova still speaks of being “mesmerized” by what Maria Bueno could do with a ball.
-The ugly behavior of Ilie Nastase and John McEnroe was countered by the hair-raising beauty of their play; the world will stomach most anything for the sake of genius.
+There has always been a subset of greats who bring something beyond winning, a quality that allows writers to use words like “ineffable” and “sublime”.
+Even the most jaded players and journos get that same dreamy look when talking about Lew Hoad or Ken Rosewall or Evonne Goolagong; Martina Navratilova still speaks of being “mesmerized” by what Maria Bueno could do with a ball.
+The ugliness of Ilie Nastase and John McEnroe was countered by the hair-raising beauty of their play; the world will stomach most anything for the sake of genius.

 Federer poses no such conflict.
-“He’s one of the few people for which this is fully deserved,” Gimelstob said.
-"For a lot of players, it’s a combination of their talent, success, results, their persona, their entertainment value -- someone like Andre Agassi.
-Roger, I’ve never seen anyone reach his level of success, and it’s so pure, in that he’s so magnanimous, so conscious of everyone else, but it’s not at the expense of his craft.
+“He’s one of the few people for which this is fully deserved,” Gimelstob says.
+“For a lot of players it’s a combination of their talent, success, results, their persona, their entertainment value—someone like Andre Agassi.
+Roger: I’ve never seen anyone reach his level of success and it’s so pure, in that he’s so magnanimous, so conscious of everyone else, but it’s not at the expense of his craft.
 The guy has an aura.
 He has that iconic feel.
-He…bends time.
+You feel like you’re around something special when you’re with him: He…bends time.
 You just feel like you’re around someone special.
 And the reason you feel that way is because you are.”

-Gimelstob may raise eyebrows by going all Stephen Hawking there, but what he meant, I think, is that in an age of ever-increasing power, Federer’s tennis somehow -- and with seemingly minimal effort -- absorbed most opponents’ time-robbing pace and turned it against them.
+Gimelstob may raise eyebrows by going all Stephen Hawking there, but what he means, I think, is that in an age of ever-increasing power, Federer’s tennis somehow – and with seemingly minimal effort—absorbed most opponents’ time-robbing pace and turned it against them.
 At his best, he halted the sport’s seemingly unstoppable evolution.

-“There’s so much skill, so much grace, so much elegance -- such majesty about the way he’s played the game, and of course, the way he’s carried himself,” Amritraj said.
-"And in today’s version of slam-bang, he’s able to have been No. 1 for so long -- and keep that kind of play in motion.
-Why is the general comment, ‘Oh, I love to watch Federer play?'
-For the last decade-and-a-half, there’s been no one like him.”
+“There’s so much skill, so much grace, so much elegance—such majesty about the way he’s played the game, and of course, the way he’s carried himself,” Amritraj says.
+“And in today’s version of slam-bang, he’s able to have been No. 1 for so long—and keep that kind of play in motion.
+Why is the general comment, ‘Oh, I love to watch Federer play’?
+For the last decade and half, there’s been no one like him.”

 Still, looking the other way won’t be easy now, because the wrongs will only begin to pile up.
-Federer is losing more and more to people not named Nadal or Murray or Djokovic; the man who used to win majors in bunches has won only two in the last three-and-a-half years.
-His wizardry is such that nobody will say he can’t win again, given a wondrous draw -- but, then, one just came and went, didn’t it?
+Federer is losing more and more to people not named Nadal or Murray or Djokovic; the man who used to win majors in bunches has won only two in the last 3 ½ years.
+His wizardry is such that nobody will say he can’t win again, given a wondrous draw—but, then, one just came and went, didn’t it?

 Yes, there will be flashes of brilliance, moments and matches in which all seems right and the old gears seem to be engaged.
 There will be a streak of wins when everyone, including me, will be sucked into thinking that the Federer Express is back for one more run.
 But in truth it’s mostly memory now, the greatness: That so-still head and uncanny concentration, the stiletto forehand, the lightness coming in.
 He danced as much as played.
 He gave some a glimpse of perfect.
 But this match was the message: Soon that will be gone.